metilda-uw/MeTILDA_reproduce/README.md

 ### Run the Application
-To run the application the terminal should be in the MeTILDA_reproduce folder
+To run the application, execute the following commands inside the MeTILDA_reproduce folder
 ```
 source bin/activate
 cd src/metilda